Earth Notes: On 16WW Data Collections and GraphsUpdated 2023-11-25.

 2010-04-26: the third phase (west-facing, same panels, SMA Sunny Boy 1200 inverter) of 1.29kWp was installed, taking the whole system to 5.16kWp.
 New tariff and generation meter for this last part.

 I capture these intraday samples manually after dusk about twice per month.
-Sometimes also I capture data on particularly 'interesting' days, of late using the SunnyBeamTool c/o Michaël Peeters on my SheevaPlug (and now, as of 2014, Raspberry Pi B+) ARM Linux system.
-I didn't do this continuously because I have not been able to stop the Sunny Beam apparently drawing considerable power via the USB port, and because the SheevaPlug didn't have a 'spare' USB port: I manually disconnected the USB I/O board temporarily to connect the Sunny Beam.
-(As of 2014/07 experimentally I have the Sunny Beam plugged in permanently, and take 5-minute samples during daylight hours.)
+Sometimes also I capture data on particularly 'interesting' days, of late using the SunnyBeamTool by Michaël Peeters on my SheevaPlug (and now, as of 2014, Raspberry Pi B+) ARM Linux system.
+I did not do this continuously because I have not been able to stop the Sunny Beam apparently drawing considerable power via the USB port, and because the SheevaPlug did not have a 'spare' USB port: I manually disconnected the USB I/O board temporarily to connect the Sunny Beam.
+(As of 2014-07 experimentally I have the Sunny Beam plugged in permanently, and take 5-minute samples during daylight hours.)

 Rob produced lovely tweaked graphs from my raw data up to September 2012.
 Thanks, Rob: great job!